orbitjs/ember-orbit/README.md

 - `dataKeyMap` - An `@orbit/data` `KeyMap` that manages a mapping between keys and local IDs for scenarios in which a server does not accept client-generated IDs.

-By default, the `store` service is injected into every route and controller by default.
-The `dataSchema` and `dataKeyMap` will be injected into every `Source`.

 All the directories and services configured by EO can be customized for your app, as described in the "Customizing EO" section below.